uhf62/uhf62.co.uk/_posts/2019-03-04-integrityerror-in-django-migration.markdown

 I naively deployed this fix expecting my problems to vanish, but the exceptions persisted. 😭

-I was now getting TransactionManagementErrors.
+I was now getting `TransactionManagementError`s.

 ```
 django.db.transaction.TransactionManagementError: An error occurred in the current transaction.
 You can't execute queries until the end of the 'atomic' block.
 ```

-After some digging, reading, and thinking, I realised that the cause of the IntegrityError isn't Python—it's Postgres.
+After some digging, reading, and thinking, I realised that the cause of the `IntegrityError` isn't Python—it's Postgres.
 Handling the error in Python is suppressing an error about a failed transaction, but the transaction is still failed.

 [The Django docs give a clue about what's happening here](https://docs.djangoproject.com/en/2.1/topics/db/transactions/#handling-exceptions-within-postgresql-transactions):

 > Inside a transaction, when a call to a PostgreSQL cursor raises an exception (typically `IntegrityError`), all subsequent SQL in the same transaction will fail with the error “current transaction is aborted, queries ignored until end of transaction block”.
 While simple use of `save()` is unlikely to raise an exception in PostgreSQL, there are more advanced usage patterns which might, such as saving objects with unique fields, saving using the force_insert/force_update flag, or invoking custom SQL.

-In order to stop IntegrityErrors in your migrations, you need to "look before you leap" to stop the cause of them in the first place.
+In order to stop `IntegrityError`s in your migrations, you need to "look before you leap" to stop the cause of them in the first place.
 For me, that meant something like the following:

 ```python
 def move_events(source_model, dest_model):